-This provision, when compared against the forecasts, provides a range reasonable supply of sites and some flexibility in the event that economic recovery growth is stronger than anticipated and there is greater demand for business space in line with national policy.
-The provision is also intended to support sustainable patterns of land use and commuting, particularly at the main towns where commuting pressures are greatest and to.
-By identifying more land than evidence currently suggests may be needed, we can ensure that a range of site sizes and locations are available to accommodate varying business needs.
-This also builds in a provision to offset any loss of existing business premises and encouraging the gradual replacement of unsuitable premises with more modern accommodation buildings.
+This provision, when compared against the forecasts, provides a range of sites and some flexibility in the event that economic growth is stronger than anticipated and there is greater demand for business space.
+The provision is intended to support sustainable patterns of land use and commuting, particularly at the main towns where commuting pressures are greatest and to ensure that a range of site sizes and locations are available to accommodate varying business needs.
+This also builds in a provision to offset any loss of existing business premises and encouraging the gradual replacement of unsuitable premises with more modern accommodation.